Secondly, the Bible clearly teaches that we can definitely know when someone truly gets saved:

-JM often has people hoodwinked about his so-called holiness message, which is in reality nothing more than a facade.
-There is nothing holy about that teaching!
-Notice also that JM doesn't always teach if one strays into wickedness and remains in it he was never really saved.
-JM teaches that a true Christian can live in a continual state of sinfulness and not let go of that wickedness.
+John MacArthur often has people hoodwinked about his so-called holiness message, which is in reality nothing more than a facade.
+There is nothing holy about the eternal security teaching.
+John MacArthur doesn't always teach if one strays into wickedness and remains in it he was never really saved.
+John MacArthur teaches that a true Christian can live in a continual state of sinfulness and not let go of that wickedness.
 His sin unto death teaching proves that.
-Too few seem know this truth about him.
-To remain unrepentant, according to JM, will only cost one his assurance (of salvation), but not his salvation itself.
+Too few seem to know this truth about him.
+To remain unrepentant, according to John MacArthur, will only cost one his assurance (of salvation), but not his salvation itself.
 That is both Calvinism and a license for immorality.
 (Please do not be deceived: There is nothing holy about true Calvinism.)
-The truth is there isn't much difference between MacArthur and Bob George!
+The bottom line is there isn't much difference between MacArthur and Bob George at times!

 Because a Christian can become fatally deceived by sin and false doctrine, the many spiritual safeguards written in the New Testament are to be taken seriously and acted upon to remain in Christ.
 If these are neglected, up to lethal spiritual consequences will result and sometimes very rapidly.
 This truth is rarely known in our day but nonetheless vital.

 The mere fact that eternal security or once saved always saved is the belief that once you are saved you are always saved and that teaching counters the way Christians are informed to walk/run/live shows how dangerous this doctrine is.
 Notice what the real grace teaching of Christianity proclaims to those sealed with the Holy Spirit:

 So, if you think you are standing firm, be careful that you don't fall!
 (1 Cor 10:12)